bernardo-sb/sword-health-mle-challange/docs/Question_2b.md

 ## Overview of the Solution

 The proposed solution is an AI-powered system that generates personalized messages for PTs to review and send.
-It integrates with Sword's Digital Physical Therapy platform and uses OpenAI's GPT models to create messages based on session results.
+It integrates with SWORD Health's Digital Physical Therapy platform and uses OpenAI's GPT models to create messages based on session results.

 ### Key Features